Varadarajreddy/Varadarajreddy/README.md

 - 👋 Hi, I’m @Varadarajreddy
 - 👀 I’m interested to code in front end and backend
 - 🌱 I’m currently learning full stack development.
-- 💞️ I’m looking to collaborate on various full stack developers.
+- 💞️ I’m looking to collaborate with various full stack developers.
 - 📫 you can reach me @ vr20aaj@outlook.com

 <!---